Replace a title certificate

 Can I replace my title certificate online if I need to change my address?

-Your mailing address on DMV files must be current.
+We mail your new title certificate to the address on your registration record.
+Your mailing address on DMV records must be current.
 You cannot change your address during the transaction.
 You can first change your address online and then replace your title.

 Note: If you file a request with the US Postal Service (USPS) to forward mail there, is no guarantee that the USPS will forward all DMV documents to the new address.